moonbuggy/docker-dnsmasq-updater/README.md

 ```
 This compose file assumes there's a pre-existing Traefik service and network.

-Since, in this case, the agents are all connecting to the _traefik_ network
+Since, in this case, the Agents are all connecting to the _traefik_ network
 to monitor it for activity, it's convenient to stick the manager on this network
 as well and use it for API communication.